 Article 76.
 In order to exempt them from responsibility, when held guilty by the Assembly, a petition to this effect approved by absolute majority of the Representatives is necessary.

-THE JUDICIAL POWER
+TITLE X: THE JUDICIAL POWER

 Article 77.
 To the Court corresponds exclusively the power to apply the laws, in the name of the Nation, in all civil and criminal trials.
 The same codes of laws shall be applied throughout the Republic, without prejudice to certain variations according to circumstances as determined by law.
 In all trials, civil, criminal, and administrative, all citizens shall be governed by one code of laws and procedure.